Earn 5% cash back on groceries with this new Chase Freedom Unlimited credit card offer

 Chase Freedom Unlimited credit card benefits

-The Chase Freedom Unlimited is a great choice for those who want to earn cash back with their credit card, but also have the option for greater flexibility when it comes to their credit card rewards.
-The card earns 1.5% cash back on everything you buy, with no cap, and the cash back is easy to redeem as a statement credit, or as a deposit into your checking or savings account, among other options.
+The Chase Freedom Unlimited is a great choice for those who want to earn cash back with their credit card but also have the option for greater flexibility when it comes to their credit card rewards.
+The card earns 1.5% cash back on everything you buy, with no cap, and the cash back is easy to redeem as a statement credit or as a deposit into your checking or savings account, among other options.

 Other benefits of the Chase Freedom Unlimited include a 15-month 0% introductory APR on purchases (14.99%-23.74% variable APR afterward), which could be a good option if you’re currently facing some unexpected expenses and need to temporarily carry some debt.
 You’ll also get purchase protection and extended warranty protection, a three-month subscription to DashPass and 5% cash back on Lyft rides through March 2022.